onsip/SIP.js/docs/api/sip.js.useragentoptions.reconnectiondelay.md

 ## UserAgentOptions.reconnectionDelay property

+> Warning: This API is now obsolete.
+>
-Seconds to wait between reconnection attempts when the transport connection drops.
+> Seconds to wait between reconnection attempts when the transport connection drops.
+>

 <b>Signature:</b>